TestCodeRepeat/paperlyzerapp/Readme.md

 ### Bibliographic Analysis of Semantic Scholar & Web of Science papers *(work-in-progress)*

-A Ktor/JVM application for long-running processes in the cloud, querying & processing large datasets against the APIs of academic research paper stores.
+A Ktor/JVM application for managing long-running processes in the cloud.
+Query & process large datasets against the APIs of major academic research paper stores: **Web of Science** & **Semantic Scholar**.

 This deployed application can be controlled via websocket commands.